Your investment

 Your tax situation

-The calculator also assumes post 1 July 2027 gains are taxed at the higher of your selected marginal tax rate or the proposed 30% minimum CGT rate.
+The calculator also assumes post 1 July 2027 gains are taxed at the higher of your selected marginal tax rate or the 30% minimum CGT rate.

 The calculator doesn’t account for all personal circumstances or tax rules, including main residence exemptions, small business CGT concessions, company or trust structures, carried forward losses, depreciation, foreign tax offsets, employee share scheme rules or other tax adjustments.